Power to the Pedal

 Powering TVs, computers and other consumer electronics.

-Most TV’s, computers, smart phone chargers and even Christmas tree lights operate using internal ultrasonic frequency switch mode transformers.
-Most UK and European consumer equipment appears to have an extremely wide range of input voltages over which the devices will power up and operate without issue.
-Most specifications cover a range of 100V to 240V mains AC in the equipments documentation but since these devices internally rectify the incoming AC supply the AC frequency is not critical.
+Most TV’s, computers, smart phone chargers and even Christmas tree lights operate using high frequency switch mode transformers.
+Most UK and European consumer equipment appears to have an extremely wide range of input voltages over which devices power up and operate without issue.
+Most specifications cover a range of 100V to 240V mains AC in the equipment’s documentation but since these devices internally rectify the incoming AC supply the AC frequency is not critical.
 In fact most devices seem happy to operate on a DC supply!
 Ideal rectification of 240 V mains would give 240 V (ac) × √2 = 339 (dc).
 Assuming the device internal power supply is designed to cope with 20% variation in the mains supply, its storage capacitor and chopper circuit should be able to cope with up to 240 V (ac) × √2 × 1.2 = 407 V (dc).
 It is likely most UK/EU devices will tolerate higher DC input voltages but finding the upper limit will probably damage the devices internal power supply so this is not an advised activity.
 Most consumer equipment we have tested, begins working reliably with approximately 100 V dc input.
 Aiming for a supply voltage under load (at a sustainable pedalling rate) of between 150 and 170 Volts seems a safe option.
 To achieve this we used a circuit similar to the one shown below.

 Ebike Hub motor wiring to power TV